Read More...

 cGMP Facility

 Emerging science of cell and gene therapy like stem cell therapy, immune cell therapy and hepatocyte transplant holds great promise in the management of liver patients.
-However their usages in India are limited due to required infrastructure and expertise.
-To promote the use of these therapies for the benefit of patients with liver failure and HCC, ILBS had developed an state- of-the-art Therapeutic Cells Production (cGMP) Facility.
-The facility has approximately 200 Sqr. meter ISO Class-6 clean room with 2 production suits, one media preparation suit, one pre- processing, one analysis suit and one Cryostorage suit fully equipped with GMP compliance Cell therapy system (CTS).
+However, their usages in India are limited due to required infrastructure and expertise.
+To promote the use of these therapies for the benefit of patients with liver failure and HCC, ILBS had developed an state-of-the-art Therapeutic Cells Production (cGMP) Facility.
+The facility has approximately 200 Sqr. meter ISO Class-6 clean room with 2 production suits, one media preparation suit, one pre-processing, one analysis suit and one Cryostorage suit fully equipped with GMP compliance Cell therapy system (CTS).
 At present the facility is actively involved in production of clinical grade umbilical cord mesenchymal stem cells for the treatment of patients with liver failure.
 On compassionate ground these cells have been used in some steroid non-responsive/ineligible alcoholic hepatitis patients having no transplant option and shown encouraging response.

 Name of the Course No. of seats

-Ph.D ( Biomedical Sciences) 6
+Ph.D ( Biomedical Sciences) Variable

-Short term and long training for MSc and MTech candidates for thesis 7
+Short term and long training for MSc and MTech candidates for thesis -

-Summer training programme As per applications
+Summer training programme -

 Department's Achievements

-Copyright © Institute of Liver & Biliary Sciences 2025.
+Copyright © Institute of Liver & Biliary Sciences 2026.
 All rights reserved.
 Application Development and Maintenance by Cyfuture